How do I change baby's diaper?

 If your diapers are overflowingfirst check that you're using the right size diaper.
 Sometimes a diaper leaks even though it's the right size.
 This can happen if the diaper is put on the wrong way, either too tightly or too loosely.
 Also check that the adhesives on the sides are symmetrically positioned and that the cuffs face outwards.

-The right size will keep pee to stay in the diaper and protect your baby from contact with other areas of the body.
+The right size will help stay in the diaper and protect your baby from contact with other areas of the body.
 As soon as the diaper is full, it's time to change it!

 Diaper changing FAQs

-Why put baby on his side during diaper changes?
+Why put baby on his side when changing?

 The best way to change your baby is to rotate his pelvis to the side while holding his thigh.

-There are many reasons why your baby may cry when being changed: s'if he's cold, if the diaper is the wrong size, if the moment you choose to change him is not the right one, if the clothes you put on him are too tight.
+Your baby may cry when he's being changed for a number of reasons: if he's cold, if the diaper isn't the right size, if the moment you choose to change him isn't the right one, or if the clothes you put on him are too tight.

-How do you change baby without waking him up?
+How can I change my baby without waking him up?

 You may also like :